 Why might you be considering using dish soap in the first place?
 Most likely, it’s either because dish soap is cheaper than dog shampoo or it’s simply the most convenient option in the moment.

-- Nature’s Miracle Natural Oatmeal Shampoo for dogs costs less than most regular human shampoos.
-When we last checked, it was $2.63 for a 16-ounce bottle.
+- Burt’s Bees Oatmeal Shampoo for Dogs costs less than many human shampoos.
+When we last checked, it was about $5.95 for a 16-ounce bottle.

 To be fair, homemade dog shampoo recipes usually include water for diluting the soap.
 That means a bottle of dish soap will likely last a lot longer than a bottle of store-bought dog shampoo.